SideProjectSFY/gajiFE/docs/stories/epic-2-story-2.4-scenario-context-testing-refinement.md

             )
             responses.append(response)

-        # Evaluate using Local LLM as judge
+        # Evaluate using Gemini 2.5 Flash as judge
         evaluation_prompt = f"""
         Evaluate this AI conversation for quality.